blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

   [
-    "txid_string"                  // (string)               a transaction hash
+    "txid"                 (string)               a transaction hash
-    ,...
+    , ...                     accepts multiple entries
   ]
-	"blockhash_string"               // (string, optional)     if specified, looks for txid in the block with this hash
+	"blockhash"              (string, optional)     if specified, looks for the relevant txid in this block

 Response:

 ::

-	"data"                           // (string)               a string that is a serialized, hex-encoded data for the proof
+	"data"                          (string)               a string that is a serialized, hex-encoded data for the proof

 Examples:

- *  (the myrpcuser, myrpcpassword, and myrpcport data can be found in the coin's local .conf file)
+* Note: to find your rpcusername, rpcpassword, and rpcport, click here ===link===

 ::

   command:

-  komodo-cli -ac_name=SIDD gettxoutproof '["c71f4a2ebf87bdd588e3aa168917933ee4be1661245ebf52d5708a8339cf9d7a"]' "0a28e2fb630b282138bf23bb79f597b11acff6f57c8d9c1c10fa54770035c813"
+  komodo-cli gettxoutproof '["c71f4a2ebf87bdd588e3aa168917933ee4be1661245ebf52d5708a8339cf9d7a"]' "0a28e2fb630b282138bf23bb79f597b11acff6f57c8d9c1c10fa54770035c813"

   response: